simolus3/drift/docs/content/en/docs/transactions.md

 1. __Await all calls__: All queries inside the transaction must be `await`-ed.
 The transaction will complete when the inner method completes.
 Without `await`, some queries might be operating on the transaction after it has been closed!
 This can cause data loss or runtime crashes.
-2. __No select streams in transactions__: Inside a `transaction` callback, select statements can't be `.watch()`ed.
-The reasons behind this is that it's unclear how a stream should behave when a transaction completes.
-Should the stream complete as well?
-Update to data changes made outside of the transaction?
-Both seem inconsistent, so moor forbids this.
+2. __Different behavior of stream queries__: Inside a `transaction` callback, stream queries behave differently.
+If you're creating streams inside a transaction, check the next section to learn how they behave.

 ## Transactions and query streams
 Query streams that have been created outside a transaction work nicely together with updates made in a transaction: All changes to tables will only be reported after the transaction completes.
-Updates inside a transaction don't have an immediate effect on streams, so your data will always be consistent.
+Updates inside a transaction don't have an immediate effect on streams, so your data will always be consistent and there aren't any uneccessary updates.

-However, as mentioned above, note that streams can't be created inside a `transaction` block.
+With streams created _inside_ a `transaction` block (or a nested call in there), it's a different story.
+Notably, they

+- reflect on changes made in the transaction immediatly
+- complete when the transaction completes

+This behavior is useful if you're collapsing streams inside a transaction, for instance by calling `first` or `fold`.
+However, we recommend that streams created _inside_ a transaction are not listened to _outside_ of a transaction.
+While it's possible, it defeats the isolation principle of transactions as its state is exposed through the stream.